Please click on a category to view the definition.

 Music Video

-A commercial video featuring the performance of a song for the promotion of a band or musical act (A music video that integrates the promotion of a brand, may be entered in any category including Music Video)
+Content featuring the performance of a song for the promotion of a musician or musical group that exemplifies outstanding quality in concept, craft, and/or execution.
+(A music video that integrates the promotion of a brand, may be entered in any category including Music Video).

 -